 The continuing coronavirus (COVID-19) pandemic has previously led to the imposition of severe restrictions on public gatherings.
-Although it appears that these will likely no longer apply as at 13 July 2021, this remains subject to change.
+Although it appears as at the date of this Notice that these will not apply on the date of the AGM, this remains subject to change.
 In the event that the AGM venue is closed on the date of the AGM, physical attendance in person at the AGM will not be possible, in which case the meeting will take place with the minimum necessary quorum of two shareholders which will be facilitated by the Company in line with the Government's social distancing advice as at that time.
 On this basis, to safeguard Shareholders' and employees' health and to make the meeting as safe and as efficient as possible, the Board: